tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 if the 'inter-domain-plug-id' leaf were defined under a container with a different name than 'te' or directly under the parent 'termination-point' data node.

-It is also worth noting that the UNI links can also be TE (e.g. an OTN UNI) or non-TE (e.g., an Ethernet UNI) as well as multi-function UNI links, supporting both TE and non-TE technologies, such as the UNI links, described in {{section 4.4 of ?I-D.ietf-ccamp-transport-nbi-app-statement}}, which can be configured either OTN UNI or Ethernet UNI or SDH UNI.
+It is also worth noting that the UNI links can also be TE (e.g. an OTN UNI) or non-TE (e.g., an Ethernet UNI) as well as multi-function UNI links, supporting both TE and non-TE technologies, such as the UNI links, described in {{Section 4.4 of ?I-D.ietf-ccamp-transport-nbi-app-statement}}, which can be configured either OTN UNI or Ethernet UNI or SDH UNI.

 The UNI Topology profiled YANG data model shown in {{uni-discovery-tree}} can also be used with technology-specific UNI augmentations, as described in {{augmentations}}.
 Technology-specific augmentations can for example describe the capability of the TP to be configured as a UNI for the types of services supported by the UNI (e.g., L2VPN/L3VPN).